 All sentences in Japanese that use は or が can be categorized into one of nine structures, each represented by one of the following sentences.

-The first seven structures are called は structures because they all contain topical は.
-The last two structures are called が structures because they only contain が. viii uses descriptive が, and ix uses exclusive が.
-In the following chapter, we will learn about the three structures in bold, as these are the most basic and common sentence structures in Japanese.
+The first seven structures (i through vii) are called は structures because they all contain topical は.
+The last two structures (viii and ix) are called が structures because they only contain が. viii uses descriptive が, and ix uses exclusive が.
+In the following sections, we will learn about the three structures in bold (i, viii, and ix), as these are the most common sentence structures in Japanese.
 The rest of the structures will be introduced in Additional は Structures.

 By familiarizing yourself with the prototypical sentence structures of Japanese grammar, my hope is that you’ll be able to read a sentence and figure out what は or が is doing in that sentence.
-In chapters 2 through 6 of this series, you’ll learn why one particle is used over the other, and how we can use that knowledge to choose between using は and が.
+In Chapters 2 through 6 of this series, you’ll learn why one particle is preferred over the other and how to choose between using は and が.

 「父はこの本を買ってくれた。」: Basic Topic Sentences